in-hub/incore-docs/InCore.Foundation/Application.rst

 measurementSystem
 +++++++++++++++++

 This property holds the measurement system the application is configured for.
-Various objects derived from the :ref:`Measurement <object_Measurement>` object depend on this setting and return values converted for the appropriate measurement system.
-For example the :ref:`Temperature <object_Temperature>` object provides the formatted temperature in the :ref:`Measurement.displayString <property_Measurement_displayString>` property.
+Objects derived from the :ref:`Measurement <object_Measurement>` object may depend on this setting and return values converted for the appropriate measurement system.
+For example a temperature object could provide the formatted temperature in the :ref:`Measurement.displayString <property_Measurement_displayString>` property.
 It is converted to °F if :ref:`measurementSystem <property_Application_measurementSystem>` is set to :ref:`Measurement.ImperialUSSystem <enumitem_Measurement_ImperialUSSystem>`.

 :**› Type**: :ref:`Measurement.System <enum_Measurement_System>`
 :**› Default**: :ref:`Measurement.MetricSystem <enumitem_Measurement_MetricSystem>`